bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 2°
-- Mostly Clear
+- Clear
 - 82% humidity
 - 11 mph wind
-- 13% cloud cover
+- 0% cloud cover
 - 30 AQI 🟩
 - About 8.3 inches of snow on the ground
 - 0.13 inches of rain and 1.93 inches of snow in the past 24 hours